mongodb/specifications/source/change-streams/change-streams.rst

 Notes and Restrictions
 ^^^^^^^^^^^^^^^^^^^^^^

-**1. `fullDocument: updateLookup` can result in change documents larger than 16MB**
+**1. `fullDocument: updateLookup` can result in change documents larger than 16 MiB**

-There is a risk that if there is a large change to a large document, the full document and delta might result in a document larger than the 16MB limitation on BSON documents.
+There is a risk that if there is a large change to a large document, the full document and delta might result in a document larger than the 16 MiB limitation on BSON documents.
 If that happens the cursor will be closed, and a server error will be returned.

 **2. Users can remove the resume token with aggregation stages**